srid/selfdashboard/README.md

 [This dashboard](https://srid.herokuapp.com) currently displays the following information about the author (Srid):

-* How am I feeling in the last 2 days?
+* How have I been feeling in the past 2 days?
 Data comes from [Chronicle](https://github.com/srid/chronicle).

 ## Future